allisoneto/pipnick/docs/basics.rst

 1. **Import the Required Functions**

-   Begin by importing the `reduce_all()` function and any relevant utility functions from the `nickelpipeline` package.
+   Begin by importing the `reduce_all()` function and any relevant utility functions from the `pipnick` package.

    .. code:: python

-      from nickelpipeline.pipelines.reduction import reduce_all
+      from pipnick.pipelines.reduction import reduce_all
-      from nickelpipeline.convenience.display_fits import display_many_nickel
+      from pipnick.convenience.display_fits import display_many_nickel

 2. **Initialize Logging**